How to Build JSON Schemas for Multi-Ticket Event Types: Fixing Silent Drops and Badge Misprints

 import logging

-from typing import Any, Dict, List
+from typing import Any

-from jsonschema import Draft202012Validator, RefResolver
+from jsonschema import Draft202012Validator

 from jsonschema.exceptions import ValidationError

-logger = logging.getLogger(__name__)
+logger = logging.getLogger("ingestion.multiticket")

-with open(SCHEMA_PATH, "r", encoding="utf-8") as f:
+with open("schemas/v2/event_registration.json", "r", encoding="utf-8") as f:

 RAW_SCHEMA = json.load(f)

-VALIDATOR = Draft202012Validator(RAW_SCHEMA)
+VALIDATOR = Draft202012Validator(RAW_SCHEMA) # caches regex, formats, $ref tree

-def validate_registration_payload(payload: Dict[str, Any]) -> bool:
+def validate_registration_payload(payload: dict[str, Any]) -> bool:

 try: